Isolation On-Campus

 • Refer to your Housing outreach email and complete all applicable forms.

 Use this suggested packing list to help you prepare.
-If needed, Housing staff can assist in transporting your items to your quarantine/isolation space.
+If needed, Housing staff can assist in transporting your items to your isolation space.
 Please wait for Housing to outreach to you to confirm that process.

 You should bring...